Festo-se/cyclonedx-editor-validator/_sources/usage/validate.rst.txt

 Output
 ------

 By default, the command writes human-readable validation results to *stdout* only.
+Component errors identify the affected component by its ``bom-ref`` or name and include a concise description.
+The validator collects every distinct schema violation instead of stopping after the first error.

 For integration into CI/CD several machine-readable report formats are supported as well.
 To have a report written to a file, select the format using the ``--report-format`` option and an output path using the ``--report-path`` option.

 These formats are currently supported: